-- a.
-Which directly relates to Disclosable Pecuniary Interest ('DPI') as set out in Appendix B, Table 1 of the Code of Conduct, to disclose the interest, not participate in any discussion or vote and not to remain in room.
-Where members have a DPI or if the matter concerns an executive function and is being considered by a Cabinet Member with a DPI they must notify the Monitoring Officer and arrange for somebody else to deal with the matter. - b.
-Which directly relates to the financial interest or well being of a Other Registrable Interest as set out in Appendix B, Table 2 of the Code of Conduct to disclose the interest and only speak on the matter if members of the public are also allowed to speak at the meeting but otherwise must not take part in any discussion or vote on the matter and must not remain the room. - c.
-Which directly relates to their financial interest or well-being (and is not DPI) or the financial well being of a relative or close associate, to declare the interest and members may only speak on the matter if members of the public are also allowed to speak.
-Otherwise, the member must not take part in discussion or vote on the matter and must leave the room. - d.
-Which affects the financial well-being of the member, a relative or close associate or a body included under the Other Registrable Interests column in Table 2, to disclose the interest and apply the test set out at paragraph 9 of Appendix B before deciding whether they may remain in the meeting. - e.
-Where Members have or a Cabinet Member has an Other Registerable Interest or Non Registerable Interest in a matter being considered in exercise of their executive function, they must notify the Monitoring Officer and arrange for somebody else to deal with it.
+- a) Which directly relates to Disclosable Pecuniary Interest ('DPI') as set out in Appendix B, Table 1 of the Code of Conduct, to disclose the interest, not participate in any discussion or vote and not to remain in room.
+Where members have a DPI or if the matter concerns an executive function and is being considered by a Cabinet Member with a DPI they must notify the Monitoring Officer and arrange for somebody else to deal with the matter. - b) Which directly relates to the financial interest or well being of a Other Registrable Interest as set out in Appendix B, Table 2 of the Code of Conduct to disclose the interest and only speak on the matter if members of the public are also allowed to speak at the meeting but otherwise must not take part in any discussion or vote on the matter and must not remain the room. - c) Which directly relates to their financial interest or well-being (and is not DPI) or the financial well being of a relative or close associate, to declare the interest and members may only speak on the matter if members of the public are also allowed to speak.
+Otherwise, the member must not take part in discussion or vote on the matter and must leave the room. - d) Which affects the financial well-being of the member, a relative or close associate or a body included under the Other Registrable Interests column in Table 2, to disclose the interest and apply the test set out at paragraph 9 of Appendix B before deciding whether they may remain in the meeting. - e) Where Members have or a Cabinet Member has an Other Registerable Interest or Non Registerable Interest in a matter being considered in exercise of their executive function, they must notify the Monitoring Officer and arrange for somebody else to deal with it.

-NB Any member needing clarification must contact monitoringofficer@northumberland.gov.uk.
+NB Any member needing clarification must

+contact monitoringofficer@northumberland.gov.uk.
 Members are referred to the Code of Conduct which contains the matters above in full.
 Please refer to the guidance on disclosures at the rear of this agenda letter.

-4. PUBLIC QUESTION TIME
+5. PUBLIC QUESTION TIME

-To reply to any questions received from members of the public, which may be received in writing in advance of the meeting or asked at the meeting.
+To reply to any questions received from members of the public which have been submitted in writing in advance of the meeting.
 Questions can be asked about issues for which the Council has a responsibility.
-If questions are received in advance of meetings it will increase the likelihood of an answer being provided at the meeting.
-(Public question times take place on a bimonthly basis at Local Area Committee meetings: in January, March, May, July, September and November each year.)
+(Public question times take place on a bimonthly basis at Local Area Council meetings: in January, March, May, July, September and November each year.)

-As agreed by the County Council in February 2012, the management of local public question times is at the discretion of the Chair of the committee.
+As agreed by the County Council in February 2012, the management of local public question times is at the discretion of the chair of the committee.